-How does Client Server Architecture Work?
+How Does Client Server Architecture Work?

-The exchange of messages in client and server happens in a request-response messaging pattern.
-For good inter-process communication, client and server should have a common language and both should follow proper rules and know what they want.
+The exchange of messages between the client and server happens in a request-response messaging pattern.
+For good inter-process communication, the client and server should have a common language and both should follow proper rules and know what they want.
 All communication protocols that define language and rules of communication operate in the application layer.
 The server also implements an Application Programming Interface (API) to formalize the data exchange.
 The API is at the abstraction layer and ensures a specific content format is followed and facilitates parsing.

 At a specific time, the server may receive requests from various clients and a limited number of tasks are performed at any moment relying on a scheduling system to prioritize the tasks.
-Denial of service attacks are developed to assure that servers are not overloaded with excessive requests or in case of cyber attack network resources are made unavailable temporarily or indefinitely.
-Encryption is another essential, if there is a flow of sensitive information between the client and the server to ensure security of the messages.
+Denial of service attacks are developed to assure that servers are not overloaded with excessive requests or in case of a cyber attack network resources are made unavailable temporarily or indefinitely.
+Encryption is another essential if there is a flow of sensitive information between the client and the server to ensure the security of the messages.

 - The user enters the uniform resource locator (URL) of the website or file in the web browser.
 The browser forwards the requests to the domain name system (DNS) server.